Theoretical and Computable Optimal Subspace Expansions for Matrix Eigenvalue Problems: Computable optimal replacements of and computable optimally expanded subspaces

-For a general given vector $w$, when expanding $\mathcal{V}$ to $\mathcal{V}_w$, the standard procedure is to first compute $Aw$, which costs one matrix-vector product, and then to orthogonalize $Aw$ against $V$ to obtain the unit-length vector $v_w$, which costs approximately $4nk$ flops when the Gram--Schmidt orthogonalization procedure is used.
-In finite precision arithmetic, some sort of reorthogonalization strategy has to be exploited so as to ensure the numerical orthogonality between $v_w$ and $V$.
+The situation changes for other expansion vectors $w$, which include those used in the Lanczos or Arnoldi type expansion approach, the Ritz expansion approach, i.e., the mathematically equivalent RA method, and the refined Ritz expansion approach.
+When expanding $\mathcal{V}$ to $\mathcal{V}_w$, we need to compute $Aw$ first, which costs one matrix-vector product, and then to orthogonalize $Aw$ against $V$ to obtain the unit length vector $v_w$, which costs approximately $4nk$ flops when the (modified) Gram--Schmidt orthogonalization procedure is used.
+In finite precision arithmetic, some sort of reorthogonalization strategy may be required so as to ensure the numerical orthogonality between $v_w$ and $V$.
 This will increase the orthogonalization cost up to maximum $8nk$ flops when the complete reorthogonalization is used.
-On the contrary, once $\widetilde{v}_{opt}$ is available, the afore-described computable optimal subspace expansion approach avoids the computational cost of one matrix-vector product and $4nk\sim 8nk$ flops.
+After $v_w$ is obtained, one forms the projection matrix similar to that in (\ref{projm}), where $\widetilde{v}_{opt}$ is replaced by $v_w$.
+In contrast, once $\widetilde{v}_{opt}$ is available, the afore-described computable optimal subspace expansion approach does not perform such a Gram--Schmidt orthogonalization process and thus saves one matrix-vector product and $4nk\sim 8nk$ flops.